Fulbright (U.S.) Scholar Program

 Apply

-The 2026-2027 Fulbright U.S. Scholar Program competition opened on Tuesday, February 18, 2025.
+The 2027-2028 Fulbright U.S. Scholar Program competition is now open!!
 News on additional events, information sessions for interested UW-Madison faculty and staff, as well as resources for UW-Madison applicants will continue to be published here throughout the competition.

-The awards catalog for 2026-2027 has been updated and is available for review now at https://fulbrightscholars.org/awards/search.
+The awards catalog for 2027-2028 has been updated for the current competition and is available for review at https://fulbrightscholars.org/awards/search.

-Want more?
+Want to learn more?
 Book an appointment with Mark Lilleleht, UW-Madison’s Scholar Liaison, to discuss the program, your particulars interests and goals, and how you can pursue them with a Fulbright Scholar Program award!